BONHOEFFER

 Conscience.
 A refusal to remain neutral.

-Bonhoeffer is a statement on moral responsibility.
-Named for theologian Dietrich Bonhoeffer, the album centers on the idea that silence is not absence.
+Named for theologian Dietrich Bonhoeffer, the album centers on a single assertion.
+Silence is not absence.
 It is participation.
-The titles reference Bonhoeffer’s own words and make the thesis explicit:
+The titles draw directly from Bonhoeffer’s words and render the thesis explicit:

-Silence in the Face of Evil is Itself Evil.
+Silence in the Face of Evil Is Itself Evil.

 God Will Not Hold Us Guiltless.

-Not to Speak is to Speak.
+Not to Speak Is to Speak.

-Not to Act is to Act.
+Not to Act Is to Act.

 It does not argue.